Level crossings in the United Kingdom: Gates and barriers

 Some early motor/gearbox driven and electro/hydraulic pedestals/barriers were made by Godwin Warren Engineering (GWE).
 The now-extinct GWE Mk1 pedestal/barriers were installed at manned controlled barrier (MCB) crossings between the late 1960s to the early 1980s, with the last ones removed in Selby, North Yorkshire in 2021.
 The Mk1 pedestals/barrier booms are recognised by the complex clamping arrangement on the pedestal sidearm which hold the aluminium booms and by the pogo-stick fitted to the end of the barrier used to support it in the down position.
 BR Western Region barriers were also installed at around the same time as the GWE barriers, these were hydraulically powered.
 Some were much longer than current electro/hydraulic barriers, but the hydraulics were hard to maintain and had noisy hydraulic pump motors.
 Both these legacy crossing systems has been targeted for renewal in recent years and few examples are now left.
 The standard pedestals/barriers used since the early 1980s are the Mk2 (BR843 specification) type.
 These were originally made by GWE and later by 'Smiths Industries Hydraulics Company' in 1985, who were re-branded 'SPX Fluid Power' in 2001, and re-branded again to their current name 'SPX Rail Systems' (as of 2005).
-The barrier booms are of aluminium and have a simple two bolt fixing which is designed to easily separate without damage should the barrier be hit.
+In 2024 SPXFlow sold their brand 'Rail Systems' to Hydraulic Technologies who now manufactuer the barriers but still use the same design as 'SPX Rail Systems'.
+Barriers that have been produced by Hydraulic Technologies show stickers on the barrier weights with their logo however the identification plate on the front of the barrier box still is branded as 'SPX Rail Systems'.
+The barrier booms are of aluminium and have a simple two bolt fixing which is designed to easily separate without damage should the barrier be hit and can alert the signaller via use of a proximity switch on the sidearm of the barrier.
 The booms descend by gravity and raise using an electro/hydraulic power pack mounted in the pedestal.

 As well as these, as mentioned in the first paragraph, the troublesome gates at Redcar were replaced in 2015 with a new, exclusive telescopic sliding gate that slides across the road when a train is due.
 These were fitted with modern red and white reflective stripes as well as the red circle warning as seen on gates almost 100 years ago.
 The gates were implemented as a trial, though after two years they also experienced a failure.